EscolaSoft/silverstripe-installer/docs/README.md

 * `sass/layout.scss` which is a main file for all styles on the site.
 * `sass/typography` which is a main style for typography, which is
-> * all definition of typograpu should be defined in this file
+> * all definition of typography (fonts, colors, sizes, line-height, etc) should be defined in this file
 > * style that is used in [WYSYWIG editor](https://docs.silverstripe.org/en/3.0/reference/typography/)
 > * style that use `typography' general css class in the template